born-2learn/born-2learn.github.io/_posts/2020-12-6-vqc-qsharp-part1.md

 # Variational Quantum Classifier

-> This blog post is written as a part of the Q# Advent Calendar – December 2020.
+> This blog post is written as part of the Q# Advent Calendar – December 2020.
 > I’d like to thank **Mariia Mykhailova** and the **Microsoft Quantum** Team for giving me this opportunity.